 - 1.5 – 2 pounds skinless boneless chicken thighs

 - Mix marinade: Using a large resealable gallon-size plastic storage bag, combine all marinade ingredients WITHOUT the chicken.
 Squeeze the bag to mix well.
 Taste the marinade and adjust if desired.

-- Add chicken to marinade.
-Seal bag and refrigerate for at least an hour up to overnight.
+- Marinate: Add the chicken to the marinade.
+Seal the bag and refrigerate for at least an hour up to overnight.